NFL Rumors: Julio Jones Hints He Might Not Be On The Field Week 1 Without A New Contract, But Expected To Play

 So it appears only an unforeseen setback would keep Jones off the field for the team’s opener against the Minnesota Vikings.

-As NFL.com noted, Jones has been recovering from a foot injury that kept him out of the majority of training camp and the preseason and was limited in practice on Thursday, but he wasn’t listed on the injury report and it was believed to be a rest day for the receiver.
+As NFL.com noted, Jones has been recovering from a foot injury that kept him out of the majority of training camp and the preseason and was limited in practice on Thursday.
+However, he wasn’t listed on the injury report, and it was believed to be a rest day for the receiver.

 Julio Jones led the NFL in receiving last season, the second time in his career he’s done so.
 As Al.com noted, Jones has amassed 10,731 yards over the course of his NFL career, the most for any receiver through their first eight seasons in the league.
 Jones had signed a $71.3 million contract extension in 2015 and remains locked down for two more seasons, but is seeking a new deal.